 Racers must qualify for The Drift 100, however, there is no specific qualifying race.
 You must be able to prove you can safely and independently complete the course.
 Previous completion of a similar winter ultra such as Arrowhead, White Mountains, ITI, Susitna, Fat Pursuit, etc. will allow you access to the 100.
 Not sure about your qualifications?
 Reach out to Race Directors Keri or Darren with any concerns before registering.
 On the registration form, please list previous race, expedition and/or winter travel experience and any other experience you feel is relevant.
 Racer acceptance for The Drift 100 is ultimately decided by Race Directors.
 Registration will open October 1, 2019 at midnight.
 If you register and the Race Directors deny your acceptance, you will receive a full refund, or you may switch distances (sign up for the 13- or 28-mile course) as space allows or roll your registration into 2021’s races.

 There will be three manned, heated aid stations along this course at approximately mile(s) 25, 55 and 83.
 Aid stations will have water, hot drinks, soup, something sweet and something salty.
-Exact locations and cut-off times will be revealed with the map.
+Exact locations and cut-off times will be revealed at a later date.